 - The only way to succeed is to work harder than everyone else

 Your Brain Wants to Be Efficient

 The brain uses our beliefs to help us make decisions quickly.
 Once you create a belief about something, it no longer needs to spend energy making decisions about it.
 Imagine if every day you had to decide whether to brush your teeth.
 Once you create a belief that brushing your teeth is good for you, you don’t question it again and simply do it automatically.

 Beliefs That Limit Us

-When it comes to business, the belief that it’s risky and dangerous leads us to be overly cautious and take too long to make decisions.
+When it comes to business, we may have a belief that it’s risky and dangerous.
+This leads us to be overly cautious and take too long to make decisions.
 Sometimes we miss opportunities.
 Have you ever had an idea that you didn’t act on and found out later that someone else made a fortune from that same idea?

-If you have the belief that you have to work hard, your brain is using that belief to make decisions and every new idea you may have is being filtered through the lens of “work hard”.
+If you have the belief that you have to work hard, your brain is using that belief to make decisions, and every new idea you have is being filtered through the lens of “work hard.”
 If you’re exhausted from how hard you are already working, the thought of working even harder will stop you from doing something – even if that’s the very thing you need to do to grow.

-In order to get better results in your business, you must create new beliefs, otherwise, you will keep getting what you have now.
-The results you have now were created from your past beliefs.
+In order to get better results in your business, you must create new beliefs; otherwise, you’ll keep getting what you have now.

 I used to resent my business.
-I thought about all the reasons I resented it and became a belief.
-Subconsciously I created a “thought constellation” with a lot of supporting thoughts that provided evidence and reasons for this central belief.
+Subconsciously I created a “thought constellation” with all the reasons that provided evidence for why I should resent my business.
 It looked like this:

 Besides making me feel bad, this belief also caused a lot of problems because of confirmation bias.
 Confirmation bias is part of the way our brain processes the world around us.
 Because we receive so much sensory input from the world, our brain has created a system in order to deal with it: